LordVonAdel/godot-vertex-painter/README.md

 1. Download this [repository](https://github.com/bikemurt/godot-vertex-painter/), or download from the [Godot Asset Library](https://godotengine.org/asset-library/asset/2470).
     - Import the addons folder into your project (if it already isn't present).
 2. Activate the Vertex Painter addon under Project > Project Settings > Plugins.
 If an error dialog appears, restart the engine and try activating it again.
-3. Add a MeshInstance3D to the scene which you wish to paint vertex colors]
+3. Add a MeshInstance3D to the scene which you wish to paint vertex colors.
-4. Check "Enable Vertex Painting", click the MeshInstance3D, set the Color using the color picker, and start painting on screen
+4. Select the MeshInstance3D and click on the "Vertex Paint" button in the toolbar.
+5. When finished, click on the "Exit" button to use the editor normally again.

 ## ⚠️ Limitations